Narasimha-22/Narasimha-22.github.io/README.md

 My Personal Website

-My Name is narasimha Rao Student in Indian Institute of Remote Sensing
+My Name is narasimha Rao Student in [Indian Institute of Remote Sensing](https://www.iirs.gov.in/)

+Specalization in Urban and Regional Studies